techemstudios/robious_ase/game_design/README.md

 To start, the class will go through the general fundamentals of programming.
 This will help greatly when it comes to designing games on the iPad.

+Again, depending on the crowd, determine whether to move forward designing games using Hyperpad or Hopscotch.
+The daily outline that follows will focus more on Hyperpad game design.

 ## Daily Outline

 ### Day 1